nikitasah/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-NLP Algorithms implemented in Java
+NLP Algorithms implemented in Java and python.